 However, most Muslims recite following Sehri Dua or Dua for Sehri before starting their fast during Ramadan:

 I intend to keep the fast for tomorrow in the month of Ramadan

 This Dua for Suhoor is not in Hadith but its words clearly show that the person is intending for fast.

-As far as intention for fasting is concerned, Ibn Taymiyah said: “Whoever thinks in his heart that he will fast tomorrow has formed the Intention for Fasting.”
+As far as an intention for fasting is concerned, Ibn Taymiyah said: “Whoever thinks in his heart that he will fast tomorrow has formed the Intention for Fasting.”

 3- Iftar Dua

-Dua for Breaking Fast (Dua for Opening Fast), also known as Iftar ki Dua or Dua for Iftar, is a Supplication when person breaks his/her fast during Ramadan.
+Dua for Breaking Fast (Dua for Opening Fast), also known as Iftar ki Dua or Dua for Iftar, is a Supplication when a person breaks his/her fast during Ramadan.

 Thirst is gone, the veins are moistened and the reward is certain if Allaah wills.

 The abovementioned is an authentic Iftar Dua and mentioned Hadith is Sahih.
 First preference should be given to this iftar Dua.
 However, the following is another Supplication that a person can recite at the time of opening his/her fast.